Soole: Synopsis

-Soole is a story of a Catholic nun named Veronica played by Adunni Ade who travels from Lagos to Enugu after failing to fund an orphanage home, in her journey to Enugu, she opted for a cheap option ride popularly called 'Soole' where she met different commuters like herself.
-The journey from Lagos to Enugu featured a lot of drama including an armed robbery attack on their way to Enugu.
+Soole is the story of a Catholic nun named Veronica, played by Adunni Ade who travels from Lagos to Enugu after failing to fund an orphanage home.
+In her journey to Enugu, she opted for a cheap ride option popularly called 'Soole,' where she met different commuters like herself.
+The journey from Lagos to Enugu featured a lot of drama, including an armed robbery attack on their way to Enugu.

 Premiere

 The premiere took place at the Filmhouse Cinemas IMAX Lekki in Lagos on the 21st, of November 2021.
-The event featured several celebrities including those that didn't appear in the movie, some of the celebrities present were Kehinde Bankole, Shawn Faqua, Okey Bakassi and a host of others.
+The event featured several celebrities, including those that didn't appear in the movie, some of the celebrities present were Kehinde Bankole, Shawn Faqua, Okey Bakassi and a host of others.

 Nomination and recognition

 Shawn Faqua was nominated for his role in the Soole movie under the category for Best actor in a comedy (Movie/TV series) at the 2022 Africa Magic Viewers' Choice Awards.